wahbzx/register-machines/README.md

 # Register Machines

-A Haskell implementation of the Register Machines taught in the 2nd Part of the Models of Computation Course
+A Haskell implementation of the Register Machines

 Some Background: